kennethxu/binary/README.md

 Only Portable, MonoTouch, MonoDroid and WindowsPhone libraries are built here.
 For other platform, check out https://github.com/slodge/MvvmCross-Binaries.

+The layout of the folder is slightly different from those in https://github.com/slodge/MvvmCross-Binaries.
+There are Profile1 and Profile104 sub folders under Portable, this is to facilitate the Xamarin that only understood Profile1.

 This one set of libraries can compile and run all tutorial applications starts with "Sample - " from https://github.com/kennethxu/MvvmCross-Tutorials.
 Tested to work with both Xamarin Studio (Mac and PC) and Xamarin for Visual Studio.